-- There are several aspects to WebSphere MQ security. - Control of WebSphere MQ commands :

-Access to MQ commands, like creating and starting queue managers, can be controlled through operating system facilities and also by MQ facilities; it is necessary to be in a particular authorisation group to be allowed to use these commands.

-Access to Queue Manager objects:

-There is an access control component that is provided by the MQ Queue Manager, called the Object Authority Manager (OAM), which controls access to Queue Manager objects, particularly queues.
-The OAM can control access to resources at a very granular level, allowing access for different actions, such as GET, PUT, INQ, SET, etc. This access is (generally) based upon group memberships.

-This security service is a pluggable component of MQ.
+- There are several aspects to MQ security. - Control of MQ commands: Access to MQ commands, like creating and starting queue managers, can be controlled through operating system facilities and also by MQ facilities; it is necessary to be in a particular authorisation group to be allowed to use these commands. - Access to Queue Manager objects: There is an access control component that is provided by the MQ Queue Manager, called the Object Authority Manager (OAM), which controls access to Queue Manager objects, particularly queues.
+The OAM can control access to resources at a very granular level, allowing access for different actions, such as GET, PUT, INQ, SET, etc. This access is (generally) based upon group memberships. - This security service is a pluggable component of MQ.
 Thus, if the OAM does not meet the requirements of the environment it is possible to provide a different (or additional) component.
-Note that the OAM is used for all queue managers except for the z/OS queue manager which uses any SAF compliant security manager.
+Note that the OAM is used for all queue managers except for the z/OS queue manager which uses any SAF compliant security manager. - Encryption of message data through Advanced Message Security (AMS)

-WebSphere MQ Security (contd)
+MQ Security (contd)

-- Channel Security (Authentication) - WebSphere MQ 6.0 provides built-in SSL link level security - MQ also provides a number of exit points during the transfer of messages between systems.
-The key exits concerned with security are :- level, allowing individual messages to be protected, in terms of message integrity, message privacy and non-repudiation
+- Channel Security (Authentication) - MQ 6.0 provides built-in SSL link level security - MQ also provides a number of exit points during the transfer of messages between systems.
+The key exits concerned with security are: Security Exit: This exit allows for (mutual) authentication of partner systems when they connect to one another.
+Message Exit: This exit allows allows for customisation at the message level, allowing individual messages to be protected, in terms of message integrity, message privacy and non-repudiation